Attano/l4d2-tourney-rules/rules_EQCup4.md

 to a counterpart if possible.

 #####1.5 Official communication
-Official communication will take place via [the official cup group](http://steamcommunity.com/groups/ne4d) and [forum on L4Dnation.com](http://www.l4dnation.com/equilibrium/equilibrium-cup-4-(eqc4)/msg46233/?topicseen#new).
+Official communication will take place via [the official cup group](http://steamcommunity.com/groups/ne4d).

 #####1.6 Changes
-The tournament directors reserve the right to make any changes or updates deemed necessary regarding anything to do with the tournament.
+The tournament directors reserve the right to make any changes or updates deemed necessary regarding anything to do with the tournament as it is ongoing.

 #####1.7 Server bans
 The tournament directors do not have the authority to demand server admins rescind player bans on their servers if a banned player is trying to play a match.
 It is to the server admin's discretion whether the player's ban may be temporarily rescinded.